It’s Kreinik Calling! where Dena Lenham from Kreinik Manufacturing Company shares inspiration and innovation with threads!

 So it is no surprise that at a recent needlework tradeshow, my eye caught sight of bird designs galore.
-In fact, I’d even call it a trend: humorous birds, primitive birds, silhouette birds, and highly stylized, detailed birds are available on quilting fabrics, needlepoint canvases, cross stitch charts, and home decor designs.
-One popular social media platform has a bird in its logo (I’m @kreinikgirl on Twitter), and video game Angry Birds is a merchandising phenom that could put Donald Duck to shame.
-I’m not even going to get into Duck Dynasty.
-We are surrounded by bird themes.
+In fact, I’d even call it a trend: humorous birds, primitive birds, silhouette birds, and highly stylized, detailed birds are available on quilting fabrics, needlepoint canvases, cross stitch charts, and home décor designs.

 Nature has influenced art since the dawn of art, it transcends languages, and it has always been a popular theme in textiles.
 Cross stitch, needlepoint, and embroidery are art forms that speak in threads and stitches.
-So in this month’s column I want to showcase stitched birds, with three observations on how to achieve some of their visual effects in your own projects.
+So let’s showcase stitched birds, with three observations on how to achieve some of their visual effects in your own projects.

-1. Threads.
-First, threads will help you interpret birds’ coloring.
+First, threads will help you interpret birds’ colouring.
 Birds come in shades of brown, black, white and tan.
 They also come in shades of pink, red, blue, purple, yellow, green, holographic and more.
-Nature put every color under the sun in the bird world, and thread companies (like Kreinik) make every color you need for a realistic or fantasy stitched version.
+Nature put every colour under the sun in the bird world, and thread companies like Kreinik make every colour you need for a realistic or fantasy stitched version.

-2. Stitches.
 Notice the variety of stitches used in the photos here, and how they make the birds look more interesting.
 Even using the same stitch in alternating directions can create interesting visual effects.
-There are many stitch encyclopedias online; I recommend browsing through them and making a doodle swatch of interesting selections.
+There are many stitch encyclopaedias online; I recommend browsing through them and making a doodle swatch of interesting selections.

 So the next time you see a needlepoint canvas bird design, a sampler with bird motifs, embroidery patterns or a cross-stitch chart of a bird, think about creatively using threads, stitches and other materials to make your design come to life.
 Have fun.
 (I’d love to see photos of your stitched birds.
 Let’s meet up on Pinterest, Facebook or Twitter.)